keep-network/sortition-pools/README.md

 ## Important Facts

 + The max number of operators is `2,097,152`
++ The sortition pool is for general purpose group selection.
+Feel free to use or fork it!
-+ The sortition pool is [optimistic](#optimisic-group-selection)!
-The on-chain code is only run in the case of a challenge.
++ The sortition pool can be [optimistic](#optimisic-group-selection)!
+The on-chain code then is only run in the case that the selection submission is challenged.

-FIXME: fill this in with information about:

-+ how long it takes to create a group of 100 operators
-+ how much gas it takes

 ## Safe Use